-Finance in Business - Case study workshops for Managers in Business – EY Academy of Business
+Finance in Business - Case study workshops for Managers in Business - Modularised Programme – EY Academy of Business

-Gain the practical financial skills you need for your daily work!
+Enrol today and gain the practical skills you need for your daily work, while improving your Business English skills.

 This workshop is especially recommended to: